apache/openjpa-site/content/using-criteria-api-in-daytrader.md

 1. Run the script using the following command:

         wsadmin -f <location ofdaytrader_singleServer.py> <script options>

    You can display the list of available script options by specifying the option "--help".

 1. Re-start the server.

 Run DayTrader

-1. On a web browser, go to http://localhost:<application port>/daytrader/(The default application port is 9080.
+1. On a web browser, go to http://localhost:<application-port>/daytrader/ (The default application port is 9080.
 But, you may have a different one if you created a new profile.)
 1. Click on the _Configuration_ tab and click on _(Re)-create  DayTrader Database Tables and Indexes_
 1. Click on the _Configuration&nbsp;_ tab and click on _(Re)-populate DayTrader Database_
 1. Click on the _Trading & Portfolios_ tab, login, and start  trading